Blog

 With parking (and a bus stopping) right next to the lake, a path that's easy to walk or use a wheelchair on, and a viewing platform with benches, the otherwise rather shy smew was quite accessible to observe at Østensjø.

-The shadow of the trees gave the water a rather dark color, almost black, which contrasted quite nicely with the white ice around it, and matched with the plummage of the smew.
+The shadow of the trees gave the water a rather dark color, almost black, which contrasted quite nicely with the white ice around it, and matched with the plumage of the smew.

 I would have loved to photograph him during the golden morning or evening light, but never had the opportunity to visit the lake at the right time for that.
 So instead, I decided to focus on the contrasts and the fact that the pictures were almost naturally entirely black and white.